EvernodeXRPL/evernode-sdk/evernode/reference-api-common.md

 ## Prune dead hosts - `async pruneDeadHost(hostAddress)`
 Remove a host which is inactive for a long period.
-The inactivity is checked by evernode it self and only pruned if inactive thresholds are met.
+The inactivity is checked by Evernode itself and only pruned if inactive thresholds are met.

 ### Parameters
 | Name        | Type   | Description                            |